gdiminin/HaSAPPy/README.md

 python HaSAPPY_start.py User/HaSAPPy/Commands/LoadModule.txt
 ```

 After installation it is adviced to run HaSAPPy using the LoadModule_Test.txt file to confirm program and dependencies installation success.
-For instructions on how to perform the test run refer to the tutorial [Test HaSAPPy installation using LoadModule_test.txt files](https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/TestRunHaSAPPY.md).
+For instructions on how to perform the test run refer to the tutorial [Performing a test run of your HaSAPPy installation](https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/TestRunHaSAPPY.md).

 To explore HaSAPPy potentialities and to get experience in pipline managment the tutorial [Time for a real case: Identify candidates involved in X chromosome inactivation](https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/XCI_ScreenAnalysis.md) guides the user on how performing the analysis on true datasets.